-The annual market, held at Alfa’s Montgomery home office, allowed employees to purchase produce and baked goods just in time for the Fourth of July.
+The annual market day, held at Alfa’s home office in Montgomery, allowed employees to buy farm-fresh produce and homemade baked goods, jams and jellies just in time for the Fourth of July.

-Alfa Insurance employee Courtney Zeigler said she loves purchasing quality products straight from farmers.
+Alfa Insurance employee Courtney Zeigler said she loves buying quality food directly from farmers.

 “I love knowing exactly where my food comes from,” Zeigler said.
-“My mom makes the best peach cobbler, and the peaches I bought today will be perfect for our Fourth of July dessert.”
+“My mom makes the best peach cobbler, and the peaches I bought were perfect for our Fourth of July dessert.”

-Other popular items included tomatoes, okra, raw local honey, sweet corn and watermelons.
+Other popular items included tomatoes, okra, local honey, sweet corn and watermelons.

 The market provides a convenient opportunity for employees to support local agriculture while also stocking up on fresh produce, said Federation Horticulture Division Director Mac Higginbotham.

-Rachel Penton of Penton Farms in Chilton County was encouraged by the support from Alfa employees.
+Rachell Penton of Penton Farms in Chilton County said she was encouraged by the enthusiasm of Alfa employees.

-“I think it’s great to support your farmers,” Penton said.
-“Farmers work hard to provide your food, and this is a great way to help them.”
+“I think it’s great to support local farmers,” Penton said.
+“Farmers work hard to provide our food.
+This is a great way to help them.”

-Not only did produce abound, baked goods and jellies were a highlight of the market.
-Felicia Moore, who owns Pintlala Pantry in Montgomery County, sold jellies, cakes and cheese wafers.
+Not only was produce popular at the market, Felicia Moore, who owns Pintlala Pantry in Montgomery County, sold jellies, cakes and cheese wafers.

-Other vendors included Aplin Farms of Houston County, Ballard Creek Farms of Lowndes County, Cassebaum Farms of Baldwin County, G&G Farms of Chilton County and Oakview Farms Granary of Elmore County.
+Other vendors were Aplin Farms of Geneva County, Ballard Creek Farms of Lowndes County, Cassebaum Farms of Baldwin County, G&G Farm of Chilton County and Oakview Farms Granary of Elmore County.